King's Lynn railway station: To the present

-Before electrification in 1992, InterCity (latterly Network SouthEast) locomotives operated most services, normally hauling British Rail Mark 2b coaches.
+Before electrification in 1992, InterCity (and, later, Network SouthEast) diesel locomotives such as the Class 37 operated most services.
 Many of these services featured full-service restaurant cars.
-The locomotives were usually Class 37 diesel-electrics, Freight services were operated by a similar array of diesel locomotives, as well as Class 20s, Class 31s, and the occasional Class 08 shunter.
 Off-peak links were often provided by Metro-Cammell diesel multiple units, such as the Class 101.

 For many years after electrification, and the consequent removal of diesel locomotives from passenger services, Class 317 electrical multiple units operated all services out of King's Lynn.
 While they were not as comfortable as the previous fleet of locomotive-hauled coaches, they quickly developed a reputation for reliability.
 Today's services are mostly operated by Class 387s.
-Greater Anglia operate weekday peak-hour services between King's Lynn and London Liverpool Street using Class 379s which will be replaced by class 720 in 2021.
 A new siding alongside the Middleton Towers branch line, which extends for 14 chain, was commissioned in August 2020, to enable 8-car electric multiple units to be stabled when not in use.

 The only freight activity around King's Lynn today is the sand trains which run from the Middleton Towers branch to either Goole, Barnsley or Doncaster.
 These are usually operated by GB Railfreight, using Class 66 locomotives.
 Occasionally, enthusiast railtours operate on this branch as well.